 The Best Vertical Bike Racks for Cars with a Hitch

-If you need to transport 4, 5, 6, or even 7 bikes, a vertical rack is your best option.
-After over 5 years of testing these racks, we’ve seen the good, the bad, and the amazing!
+If you need to transport 4, 5, 6, or even 8 bikes, a vertical rack is hands-down your best option.
+After more than five years of testing these racks, we’ve seen it all—the good, the bad, and the truly amazing.

-In this article, we review seven vertical hitch racks available in the U.S., highlighting what sets each one apart and which rack is best for your needs.
+In this guide, we review seven of the best vertical hitch racks currently available in the U.S., explaining what sets each one apart and helping you choose the right rack for your setup.

 Best Vertical Hitch Bike Racks